rsyslog/rsyslog/source/configuration/modules/imudp.rst

 A word of caution: just looking at thread CPU use is **not** a proper way to monitor imudp processing capabilities.
 With too many threads the overhead can increase, even strongly.
-This can result in a much higher CPU utlization but still overall less processing capability.
+This can result in a much higher CPU utilization but still overall less processing capability.

 Please also keep in your mind that additional input worker threads may cause more mutex contention when adding data to processing queues.